Data-Cleaning-And-Mining/Notes/01_Navigation.md

 ### Rapidly Selecting An Entire Row

-To rapidly select an entire row in your spreadsheet use the hotkey combination of Shift + Spacebar
+To rapidly select an entire row in your worksheet use the hotkey combination of Shift + Spacebar

 ![spacecadet](Assets/CtrlSpace.png)

 ### Rapidly Selecting An Entire Column or Range

-To rapidly select an entire column in your spreadsheet use the hotkey combination of Ctrl + Spacebar.
+To rapidly select an entire column in your worksheet use the hotkey combination of Ctrl + Spacebar.
 Be careful that this hotkey selects an entire range of cells rather than just the individual column.
 Most of the time the "range" selected will only involve an individual column of cells.
 However, in certain cases this hotkey will select multiple contiguous columns within a given range.

 ![ctrlfreak](Assets/ShiftSpace.png)

+### Rapidly Selecting the Entire Worksheet
+To rapidly select all of the cells in the current worksheet use Ctrl + Shift + A

 ## Adding and Deleting Rows and Columns